chungyc/site-personal/site/article/technical/website/guide.markdown

 `include-math`
 :   If defined, load [KaTeX] resources necessary for rendering math.

+`include-bibliography-stylesheet`
+:   If defined, load stylesheet responsible for bibliographic references.

 `include-syntax-stylesheet`
 :   If defined, load stylesheet responsible for syntax highlighting.